How to Avoid Common Running Injuries

 Warm up before your run and stretch after you run.
 Doing so can prevent some of the most common injuries.
 It's most important to stretch muscles that move joints.
 These include the calf muscle, which moves the knee and ankle, and the hamstring, which moves the knee and hip.
-Walk or gently jog for five minutes; cool down at the same pace for another five minutes at the end of your run.
+Walk or gently jog for 5 minutes.
+Cool down at the same pace for another 5 minutes at the end of your run.

 Wear the correct shoes.
 Buying shoes at an athletic store, where a salesclerk can help you choose a shoe that fits your foot type, can help prevent injuries.